Close

 What immunizations (shots, vaccines, needles) does your child need for school?

-It's your responsibility to report your child's updated immunization records to the Halton Region Public Health Department.
-Your healthcare provider does not report these records for you.
+It's your responsibility to report your child's updated immunization records to Halton Region Public Health.
+Your health care provider does not report these records for you.

 Pediculosis (Head Lice)